-3. Change the facts of Faber: instead of a person with no parental obligation making payments, it is a person with a parental obligation who fails to make payments (an all-too-frequent occurrence).
-It is the former spouse who must make up the difference.
+A parent has an obligation to support his minor children.
+If someone else fulfills that obligation, it seems that the parent has realized gross income.
+Change the facts: instead of a person with no parental obligation making payments, it is a person with a parental obligation who fails to make payments (an all-too-frequent occurrence).
+The former spouse is left to make up the difference.